corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 {{< note >}}
 This filter is evaluated when a transaction is walked back, not when it is first discovered.
 As with any Archive Service CorDapp configuration change, the node must be restarted before a change to this list is picked up at all — but once picked up, it takes effect immediately for any transaction still awaiting walkback, with no reset or reprocessing of already-tracked transactions required.

+Transactions that an earlier run already walked back and stopped because of the filter in effect at that time are the exception.
+Stopping the walkback leaves such a transaction with its dependency counters at zero but neither pending walkback nor pending delete, and nothing re-triggers its walkback later — so a configuration change alone never reaches it.
+After widening the filter and restarting the node, run the [`recalculate-filtering`]({{< relref "archiving-cli.md#recalculate-filtering-command" >}}) command to re-arm these transactions, then `process-all-pending` to collect the ones the new filter admits; those it still rejects are simply stopped again.
+Narrowing the filter needs no such step.
 {{< /note >}}

 ## Threshold parameters